-Theo Moore, senior director in APCO Worldwide's Brussels office, specialises in corporate and issues-based communication, stakeholder management and media relations.
+Theo Moore, senior director and head of APCO Worldwide's financial practice in Europe, specializes in corporate and issues-based communication, including policy communication, litigation communication, stakeholder management and media relations.

-Previously, Mr. Moore was head of press & public relations for The Royal Parks, part of the Department for Culture, Media & Sport.
-He was responsible for the communication around 5,000 high-profile acres of central London, with an emphasis on press relations, stakeholder management and crisis communication.
-His experience in crisis communication included international stories, such as the troubled Diana, Princess of Wales Memorial Fountain, a number of high profile deaths, terrorist threats and major national and global events such as the 2003 'million man' Anti-War Rally in Hyde Park and the Live 8 Concert.
-Before joining the civil service, Mr. Moore worked at an agency, predominantly on high-technology public affairs accounts for clients such as Microsoft, Dell, Gartner and Bull Information Systems, including highly successful campaigns around the Electronic Communications Act, the Regulation of Investigatory Powers Act and the implementation of EU Directives on e-commerce and distance selling.
+Previously, Mr. Moore was head of press and public relations for The Royal Parks, part of the UK’s Department for Culture, Media & Sport.
+He was responsible for the communication around 5,000 high-profile acres of central London, handling stories such as the troubled Diana, Princess of Wales Memorial Fountain, the 2003 Anti-War Rally in Hyde Park and the Live 8 Concert.
+Before joining the civil service, Mr. Moore worked predominantly on high-technology public affairs accounts for clients such as Microsoft, Dell, Gartner and Bull Information Systems, including highly successful campaigns around the Electronic Communications Act and the Regulation of Investigatory Powers Act.

 Mr. Moore has a first class honours degree in history from the University of Cambridge.